 According to Doctor Web statistics, probability of restoring files compromised by encryption ransomware is only 10%, that is why the most efficient way of fighting it is to prevent the infection.
 Recently the number of users that have suffered such infection has decreased.
 However, the number of Dr.Web technical support requests for decryption reaches 1000 every month.

 To enable or disable Ransomware Protection

-- 1. Open Dr.Web menu , then select Security Center. - 2.
-In the open window, click Preventive Protection tile.
+- 1. Open Dr.Web menu 36, then select Security Center. - 2.
+In the open window, click Preventive Protection tile. - 3.
+Enable or disable Ransomware Protection by using the switcher CO.